 Embark on a Winter Adventure at John Boyd Thacher State Park

 John Boyd Thacher State Park is a winter day trip destination for adventure seekers.
 Throughout the frosty months, explorers can cross-country ski, snowshoe, hike, mountain bike and snowmobile on designated trails through snow-covered forests and past icy waterfalls.
 Thompson's Lake, conveniently nestled within Thacher Park, is a must-visit spot for ice fishing.
 Nearby, the Emma Treadwell Thacher Nature Center offers snowshoe rentals, subject to availability.

 Explore the Albany Pine Bush Preserve

 Brave the cold temperatures for a day trip to the Albany Pine Bush Preserve.
-Begin your exploration by viewing the outdoor 2020 Pine Bush Perspectives juried photo exhibit.
-On display until March 1, admire the photos along the outdoor StoryWalk path behind the Discovery Center.
 If it is a snowy day, the preserve's gently rolling sand-dunes create slopes that are perfect for cross-country skiing and snowshoeing.
 If your day trip falls on a not-so-snowy day, the preserve has over 20 miles of multi-use trails for a winter hike among the pine barrens.
 It is a serene spot to connect with nature in the heart of Albany County!

 Tour Downtown Albany with the Artful Albany Podcast

-Grab your hat, gloves and mask!
-Explore the streets of downtown Albany with the Artful Albany podcast.
+Grab your hat and gloves and explore the streets of downtown Albany with the Artful Albany podcast.
 Each podcast episode is a self-guided walking tour that explores Albany's 400 year-old history and the #CapitalWalls mural projects.
 You'll hear from some of the artists behind the murals and brush up on your historical fun facts about downtown Albany.